Tennis-Rune into Paris semis after Alcaraz retires, Djokovic advances | Sports-Games

 Alcaraz was hopeful of making a full recovery for his debut at the ATP Finals in Turin, which begin on Nov.
 13, despite the quick turnaround.
 "I have some tests on how it's going to be before Turin," he added.
 "But right now I'm focused on trying to get better in the abdominal and trying to be at 100% in Turin."

-Holder and sixth seed Djokovic made light work of Italian youngster Lorenzo Musetti in a 6-0 6-3 win and will next meet Stefanos Tsitsipas or Tommy Paul, who play later on Friday.
+Holder and sixth seed Djokovic made light work of Italian youngster Lorenzo Musetti in a 6-0 6-3 win and will next meet Greek fifth seed Stefanos Tsitsipas, who cruised past American Tommy Paul 6-2 6-4 in about 77 minutes.
 A six-times winner in Paris, Djokovic served Musetti a 24-minute bagel and dropped only eight points in the first set before overcoming a brief wobble in the second, when he went a break down, to ease to victory.

 Danish teenager Rune, bidding to reach four finals in a row, advanced to his first ATP Masters 1000 semi-final and earned his third top 10 win in as many days after seeing off Hubert Hurkacz and Andrey Rublev.
 He will take on eighth seed Auger-Aliassime in a battle between two of the Tour's most in-form players and a rematch of the Swiss Indoors final in Basel five days ago, which the Canadian won in straight sets.